-At the time of submission, please include:
+At the time of submission, you will need to include:

 - An anonymous copy of your submission.
-File types should be .doc, .docx, .rtf, or .pdf.
+File types should be .doc, .docx, or .rtf.
 Pieces should open with a title and abstract.
 Remove all identifying information from the title page, headers / footers, and the file data/information (usually in the “author” field).
 If an author is self-cited more than three times, remove excess citations for the submission.

 Types of Publications Accepted

 Research notes are articles that do not develop a theoretical perspective, have a limited methodology, are shorter than regular articles, or have a limited impact on Amish and plain Anabaptist studies.
+Peer reviewed.